litingfeng/Localization-by-OrdEmbed/README.md

 - __Learn ordinal embedding__: different from previous setting, to learn more efficiently, we use dense anchor sampling strategy.
 First generate dense anchors for each image.
 Then compute the IoUs with groundtruth box and divide to 10 groups.
 For each batch, sample two IoUs, then sample anchor boxes from the corresponding group.
+Add one more conv layer by uncommenting [this line](https://github.com/litingfeng/Localization-by-Ordinal-Embedding/blob/beddf3d64134e7ce2e7f73bdec5bce4ce4d2aa8f/models/mnist_scale_model.py#L28)
-To train, generate dataset by running `clutter_mnist_scale_anchor.py`, then replace `ordinal-pretrain-cluttermnist.py` with `ordinal-pretrain-cluttermnist-scale.py`, and run `pretrain.sh`.
+.To train, generate dataset by running `clutter_mnist_scale_anchor.py`, then replace `ordinal-pretrain-cluttermnist.py` with `ordinal-pretrain-cluttermnist-scale.py`, and run `pretrain.sh`.
 - __Jointly train__: We have 4 more actions in this setting: wider, narrower, shorter, higher.
 To train, uncomment [this part](https://github.com/litingfeng/Localization-by-Ordinal-Embedding/blob/3d2962dca71519a02476e14122956dc71b9de774/datasets/clutter_mnist_scale_rl.py#L44),